unn4m3d/extbuilder/README.md

 end
 ```

 Cmake is supported, as well as plain makefiles.
 There is also a thing called "Extfile" : a crystal program compiled with [this file](src/extbuilder/extb_ext.cr) as prelude.
-Extfiles are not supported as Crystal compiler [cannot require files by absolute path](crystal-lang/crystal#4105) yet.

 See example in spec directory.